EGillani/EGillani/README.md

 - 🔭 I’m currently working on **developing my personal website** (going design paralysis 😩)

-- ⚡ Fun fact **I changed careers from my multidisplinary field in Environmental Science and looks like it paid off**
+- ⚡ Fun fact **I changed careers** from my multidisciplinary field in Environmental Science and looks like it paid off since software development requires multidisciplinary skills

 - 🌱 I’m currently learning **too many technologies at once** (the joys of jack of all trades)